skjdghsdjgsdj/noisy-gif-player/README.md

 * Use a paperclip to hold down the D2 button.
 When viewed with the reset button on the right, this is the bottom-left pinhole.
 * While holding down D2, press reset, then release D2.

-This reboots the board into USB loading mode, and a message on the screen states as such.
+This reboots the board into USB mass storage mode with a message appearing on the screen stating that USB is connected.
 A new drive will appear on your computer when connected by USB.
 The name will be the same as whatever the SD card was named when you formatted it.
 You can now manage files on the drive, but transfer speeds will be much slower vs. directly accessing the SD card through a reader.

 Once you're done managing the files, eject the drive from your computer, then press the Reset button.